sprintersb/atest/README.md

     make exit-atmega16.o

-Notice that an exit module is not strictly required in a program that's simulated with avrtest.
+Notice that an exit module is not strictly required in a program that's simulated with AVRtest.
 But it defines streams like stdout so that functions like `printf` behave like in a hosted environment without any further ado.
 Moreover, the exit module implements `exit()` in such a way that it reports the program's exit code to the host, whereas